top of page

 How to make 360 feedback really work!

-Having overseen the implementation of over 30,000 360 feedback surveys across over 1000s of different organisations I have learned a lot, and seen a lot that works well- however I have also heard from individuals and organisations that have been put off by the poor implementation of 360 projects in the past.
-I couldn’t agree more with Brian Houp from Forbes that 360 “can become an incredibly frustrating experience and a waste of time for everyone involved if not done correctly.”
+Having helped manage the implementation of over thirty thousand 360 feedback surveys across 1000s of different organisations we have learned a lot, and seen what works well.
+However, we have also heard from individuals and organisations that have been put off by the poor implementation of 360 projects in the past.

 Confirm 360 is the right tool - Is the organisation ready for it - is it the right tool to use and the right time to use it?
 What will happen with the results?
 How will individuals be supported in their development?
 How will success be measured?
 Be prepared to answer and clearly communicate why, when and what you are doing, and the organisational and individual benefits you expect to see.

-Give people the power - give individuals the ability to make their own nominations (with guidance), and own their report and their action plan.
+Give people the power - give individuals the ability to make their own nominations (with guidance), to own their report and their action plan.
 360 should not be a process that is "done to" someone it should be driven by the individual themselves.
 If individuals believe that the report and process is purely for their benefit and developmental then they will be much more likely to ask people who will give them honest feedback and also be keen to receive it driving a higher response rate and buy in to the results.

 Communicate clearly - Why are you doing this?
 Who will see the results?
 How will the data be used and stored?
 When will people receive their feedback and how?
 What additional support is available to them as part of this process.
-This is key information that should be confirmed and shared widely before you get underway with any 360.
+This is key information that should be confirmed and shared widely before you get underway with any 360 survey.

 Close the loop - both as an individual and as a group - encourage individuals to review the data, report and identify what they are going to do as a result of the process and share the actions with those around them.
 If people know the developmental steps individuals are undertaking they are much more likely to support them in their goals and also provide feedback again if they are doing something with the results.

 Take action - however you want to do it, individuals need to take action as a result of the 360.
 Set SMART or even PASTIE objectives.
-One of my clients wanted to link 360 to performance reviews and ultimately pay.
+One of our clients wanted to link 360 to performance reviews and ultimately pay.
 Linking 360 performance to pay does not work, don't do it.
 What can work however is using 360 to help individuals identify their own developmental objectives and performance and measure progress against the objectives set.

 Work with experts - whether choosing an off the shelf tool or creating a bespoke 360 make sure you know what you are doing, use technology that works and reports that are clear to read.
 Train people internally if required both in the 360 process and how to deliver feedback or work with an external coach or facilitator.